 Bannon’s billionaire meeting to plot a path forward Axios “Bob Mercer and Steve Bannon had a five hour meeting Wednesday to plot out next steps, said a source with knowledge of the meeting.
 They plotted strategy going forward — both political and media strategy.
 The meeting was at Mercer’s estate on Long Island.
 Mercer had dinner the next night at Bedminster with President Trump and a small group of donors.
 The source said Mercer and Bannon “remain strong supporters of President Trump’s and his agenda.”

-The day after the disastrous “Unite The Right” Rally in Charlottesville, VA: Trump advisers signal the knives are out for Bannon Sun August 13, 2017 Bridgewater, New Jersey (CNN) “The comments come as a source inside the White House tells CNN that White House chief of staff John Kelly has soured on Bannon, a political operative with deep ties to the ‘alt-right’ and the former head of the conservative news site Breitbart.
+The day after the tragic “Unite The Right” Rally in Charlottesville, VA: Trump advisers signal the knives are out for Bannon Sun August 13, 2017 Bridgewater, New Jersey (CNN) “The comments come as a source inside the White House tells CNN that White House chief of staff John Kelly has soured on Bannon, a political operative with deep ties to the ‘alt-right’ and the former head of the conservative news site Breitbart.
 Bannon is seen as pursuing his own agenda, which does not fit mesh with the power structure Kelly is putting in place, the source added.
 A second source told CNN on Saturday that it’s not only Kelly and Bannon whose relationship is on the rocks, it is also Bannon and the President….His job was on the line in April, according to a source close to the White House, after Trump grew frustrated with his inability to cooperate and work with others.
 The chilling came as Bannon fought with Jared Kushner, a top Trump aide and the President’s son-in-law.
 “I like Steve, but you have to remember he was not involved in my campaign until very late,” Trump told the New York Post in April.”
 CNN

 The Following PBS Video, “Bannon’s War“, is an excellent introduction.